Watch our Informative Video Now

-Boundary Disputes arise when two different parties, usually property owners, have a disagreement on the location, width, ownership or maintenance liabilities of the boundary line.
+Boundary Dispute issues may take place when two different parties, usually property owners, disagree the location, width, ownership or maintenance liabilities of the boundary line.

 Boundaries are generally set by determining features such as a fence, wall, hedge, driveway, tree, post or even a stone marker.

-Over the years of the property ownership and various different occupants, the boundaries can often be moved, diverted, adjusted and even overgrown.
+Over the years of the property owners and various occupants, the boundaries can often be moved, diverted, adjusted and even overgrown.

 While the legal boundary line will always be indicated on the Land Registry Title Plan, often these will be to a very high scale, usually 1 to 1,250.

-In practice, this means that when a Surveyor attempts to determine the boundary the boundary line using Land Registry Title Plan scale, there can be as much as a one metre wide uncertainty as to where the true boundary line lies.
+In practice, this means that when a Surveyor attempts to determine the boundary line using Land Registry Title Plan scale, there can be as much as a one-meter wide uncertainty as to where the true boundary line lies.

 What Can I do if I find myself in a Boundary Dispute?

-Once the basis of the boundary dispute has been established you can then proceed to having the dispute resolved.
+Once the basis of the boundary dispute has been established you can then proceed to have the boundary issues resolved.

-Our aim is to ensure that the Boundary Dispute is resolved in the most time and cost effective way possible, while also taking account the future neighbourly relationship between the parties.
+Our aim is to ensure that the Boundary Dispute is resolved in the most time and cost-effective way possible, while also taking into account the future neighbourly relationship between the parties.

-Within our reports we always set out our findings in a clear and concise manner and ensure that the outcome is fully explained.
+Within our reports, we always set out our findings clearly and concisely and ensure that the outcome is fully explained.

-If parties are in agreement to the report’s findings we will then prepare a Boundary Agreement which will be signed by both respective parties to the dispute.
+If the parties are in agreement with the report’s findings we will then prepare a Boundary Agreement which will be signed by both respective parties to the dispute.

-Once signed this Boundary Agreement is then provided to the Land Registry along with a sensibly scaled drawing which will determine the exact positon of the boundary line and the maintenance liabilities.
-Once the Land Registry have the information to hand, the legal change to the registers will take place and we will provide you with updated copies of the property deeds to keep on file.
+Once signed this Boundary Agreement is then provided to the Land Registry along with a sensibly scaled drawing which will determine the exact position of the boundary line and the maintenance liabilities.
+Once the Land Registry has the information to hand, the legal change to the registers will take place and we will provide you with updated copies of the property deeds to keep on file.